EarthAsylum/eacDoojigger/readme.md

 #### Summary

-**{eac}Doojigger** by {EarthAsylum Consulting} is a multi functional and highly extensible WordPress plugin that provides existing extensions covering file access, security, debugging, encryption, session management, maintenance mode, administration tools, and more.
+**{EarthAsylum Consulting} DooJigger** ( **{eac}Doojigger** ) is a multi functional and highly extensible WordPress plugin that includes several doohickeys (extensions) providing file access, security, debugging, encryption, session management, maintenance mode, administration tools, and more.

 _{eac}Doojigger_ is not only a fully functional plugin, but more so, an architectural development platform (using shared/abstract code) enabling the effortless creation of full featured...